Symmetry Breaking and Link Homologies I: The invariant of (framed) links and the Galois symmetry

 The difference in the number of suspensions in these two equivalences is easily corrected when we normalize and consider the invariant $\sNBC(w)$ of definition \ref{stableLI}.
 A more subtle issue is that the invariant $\sBC(w_{I(\pm r)})$ is equivalent to the spectrum obtained by inducing the $T^r$-spectrum $\sBC_{T^r}(w_I)$ to a $\SU(r+1)$ spectrum, along a {\em non-standard} copy of the torus $T^r \subset \SU(r+1)$ given by $\Delta_r$.
-The following discussion describes how one may resolve this.
+This observation points to a canonical enhancement of $\sBC(w)$ to a {\em framed} link invariant.
+The following definition describes how one may achieve this.